LGBTQ rights in the United Kingdom: Politics

 LGBT people have been serving openly in UK politics since the 1970s.
 In 1972, Sam Green, an openly gay man and member of the Gay Liberation Front, was elected as a member of Durham City Council for the Liberal Party.
 He has since been described as the first openly gay political candidate in the UK.

 The first openly LGBT MP was Maureen Colquhoun (Labour Party, MP 1974–79), who was outed as a Lesbian in 1976.
 Colquhoun was a left-wing feminist and sought to combat gender inequality.
 Colquhoun was deselected due to her sexuality and her feminist views in 1977, but this decision was later overturned.

 Chris Smith, an MP since 1983 and out since 1984, became the first openly gay secretary of state for culture, media and sport in 1997.
 Later that year, Angela Eagle came out: the first openly lesbian MP since Maureen Colquhoun.

 46 openly LGB MPs were elected at the 2019 General Election.
 This was one less than in 2017, an increase of five from the 2015 General Election.
 Of those 46 LGB MPs, 20 were Conservative, 15 Labour, 10 SNP and one independent.
 Of the main parties, the SNP had the highest proportion of LGB MPs (21%).
 No openly trans or non-binary MP's were elected in the 2019 general elections.

 Nikki Sinclaire (UKIP, 2009–2014) was the first ever trans British parliamentarian as the MEP for West Midlands from 2009 to 2014.

-Layla Moran (Liberal Democrats, 2017–Present) became the first ever openly pansexual MP in 2017.
+Layla Moran (Liberal Democrats, 2017–present) became the first ever openly pansexual MP in 2017.

 In 2021 Owen Hurcum, 23, became the world's first openly non-binary mayor after they were chosen by fellow councillors on Bangor City Council in Gwynedd, Wales.
 Owen identifies as queer and agender.

 On 30 March 2022, Katie Wallis, Conservative MP for Bridgend since 2019, came out as transgender, becoming the first openly transgender MP in the House of Commons.

 Currency

 In March 2021, the Bank of England announced that the next £50 note would have Alan Turing displayed on the reverse; it entered circulation on 23 June 2021, reflecting Turing's birth date.

-Britains Royal Mint released a 50 pence coin to celebrate the 50th anniversary of Pride.
+The Royal Mint released a 50 pence coin to celebrate the 50th anniversary of Pride.
 It was designed by Dominique Holmes, an LGBTQ+ activist.
 One side features Queen Elizabeth II, and the other side showcases a rainbow design symbolising Pride.
 The rainbow includes "pride" in the centre and represents Pride in London's values: protest, visibility, unity, and equality.